 Don’t believe me?
 Try turning off your TV and NOT checking your phone for 10 minutes.
 The silence will kill you.

-You may think that doing 100 things at the same time is an advantage and it will soon become discipline in the Olympic games.
+You may think that doing 100 things at the same time is an advantage and it will soon become a discipline in the Olympic games.
 But in reality, you’re not really doing 100 things.
-You’re starting one thing, then abandoning it, then starting third… Bottom line, you’re just wasting your time and not really achieving anything.
+You’re starting one thing, then abandoning it, then starting third… The bottom line is, you’re just wasting your time and not really achieving anything.
 Also, I don’t think that this will soon become part of the Olympics.
 Sorry to disappoint.

 Learning to execute one task at a time, it’s the preferred option.
-The best way to hone this skill is by reading.
+The best way to hone this skill is by reading – especially learning to read slow.

 The Modern Benefits of Reading Books